SteveRedka/uploadcare-ruby-next/README.md

 @file.delete #deletes file.
 Returns updated metadata
 ```

-Metadata of deleted files is stored permanently
+Metadata of deleted files is stored permanently.

 #### FileList

-`Uploadcare::Api::FileList` represents the whole collection of files (or it's subset) and privides a way to iterate through it, making pagination transparent.
+`Uploadcare::Api::FileList` represents the whole collection of files (or it's
+subset) and provides a way to iterate through it, making pagination transparent.
 FileList objects can be created using `Uploadcare::Api#file_list` method.

 ```ruby
 @list = @api.file_list # => instance of Uploadcare::Api::FileList
 ```

-This method accepts some options to controll which files should be fetched and how they should be fetched:
+This method accepts some options to controll which files should be fetched and
+how they should be fetched:

-- **:limit** - Controls page size.
+- **:limit** — Controls page size.
 Accepts values from 1 to 1000, defaults to 100.
-- **:stored** - Can be either `true` or `false`.
+- **:stored** — Can be either `true` or `false`.
 When true, file list will contain only stored files.
-When false - only not stored.
+When false — only not stored.
-- **:removed** - Can be either `true` or `false`.
+- **:removed** — Can be either `true` or `false`.
 When true, file list will contain only removed files.
-When false - all except removed.
+When false — all except removed.
 Defaults to false.
-- **:ordering** - Controls the order of returned files.
+- **:ordering** — Controls the order of returned files.
 Available values: `datetime_updated`, `-datetime_updated`, `size`, `-size`.
 Defaults to `datetime_uploaded`.
-More info can be found [here](https://uploadcare.com/documentation/rest/#file-files)
+More info can be found [here](https://uploadcare.com/documentation/rest/#file-files/?utm_source=github&utm_medium=referral&utm_campaign=uploadcare-ruby).
-- **:from** - Specifies the starting point for a collection.
+- **:from** — Specifies the starting point for a collection.
 Resulting collection will contain files from the given value and to the end in a direction set by an **ordering** option.
-When files are ordered by datetime_updated in any direction, accepts either a `DateTime` object or an ISO 8601 string.
-When files are ordered by size, acepts non-negative integers (size in bytes).
-More info can be found [here](https://uploadcare.com/documentation/rest/#file-files)
+When files are ordered by `datetime_updated` in any direction, accepts either a `DateTime` object or an ISO 8601 string.
+When files are ordered by size, accepts non-negative integers (size in bytes).
+More info can be found [here](https://uploadcare.com/documentation/rest/#file-files/?utm_source=github&utm_medium=referral&utm_campaign=uploadcare-ruby).

 Options used to create a file list can be accessed through `#options` method.
-Note that, once set, they don't affect file fetching process anymore and are stored just for your convenience.
+Note that, once set, they don't affect file fetching process anymore and are
+stored just for your convenience.
 That is why they are frozen.

 ```ruby
 options = {